Tips on Improving Your FICO Score for Home Buying

-A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people traditionally have a score of 650, but scores range from 300 to 850.
-With the change in the economy, however, some people have seen their score lowered as a result of job loss, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in summing up your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
+With the change in the economy, however, some borrowers have seen their score drop by hundreds of points as a result of underemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in deciding your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders an insight into what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You can get approved for a loan with a lower score, but the interest accumulated in the long run could be more than double the amount of someone with a better FICO score.
+Lenders want to be positive that allowing you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+You'll still get approved for a mortgage with a lower score, but the interest accumulated over the life of the loan could be more than double that of an individual having a better FICO score.

-There are plans to boost your score.
+How do you get a better score?
 Improving your FICO score takes time.
-It can be difficult to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+It can be difficult to make a significant change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Apply for gas station cards or retail credit.
-For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to start your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
-You should always beware of maintaining a high balance for more than a couple of billing cycles because these types of cards more than likely have a surprisingly high interest rate.
+- Department store cards and service station cards.
+For those who have no credit or low credit, department store credit cards and gas credit cards are ways to repair credit, increase your spending limits and have a solid payment history, which will raise your credit.
+You should always avoid keeping a large balance for too long because these types of cards traditionally have a higher interest rate.

-- Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
-But, make sure you pay them off in no more than two or three payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, pay them off in no more than two or three payments.

-- Keep up with payments.
-Delinquent payments instantly lower your credit score.
+- Stay on top of payments.
+How often you're late with payments greatly affects your credit score.
 It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're able to make payments to a bank.
+Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Top Texas Realty, the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to build up your FICO score, you can move toward becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Top Texas Realty, the loan process is sure to go more smoothly so you, too, can become a homeowner.